Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/index.md

   along the way.
 As time goes on i will be introducing various contents regarding my profession and also random happenings.
 intro_actions:
-  - label: Learn More
-    url: /about
-    style: primary
   - label: Contact
     url: /contact
     style: secondary